 Individuals must be a U.S. citizen or permanent legal resident for at least five consecutive years.
 You must also meet at least one of the following criteria for Medicare eligibility:

 If you are not automatically enrolled in Medicare, you can sign up for Part A and/or Part B via the online Medicare application, by calling Social Security at 800.772.1213, or by visiting your local Social Security office.
-If you are coming off employer coverage, you will want to be sure your Medicare effective date lines up with the end of your other insurance coverage.
-Compare your employer coverage to Medicare here.
+If you are coming off employer coverage, you will want to be sure your Medicare effective date aligns with the end of your other insurance coverage.
+Learn how to apply for Medicare Part A here.

 Most people can apply for Medicare three months before their 65th birthday month.
 Signing up is different if someone has a disability or receives Social Security.